Accessible Video: Transcription and Captioning

 - Use a graduate teaching assistant or student worker to create it for you.

 - Vendors can also create the transcript.
+A list of vendors can be found on the second page of this link.
 Seek funding from within the department.

 - Once a transcript is available, captions can be added using an approved vendor.
 Automatic Sync is recommended and works with Mediasite in CANVAS.